cnruby/gradle_java/README.md

-## Download and Use This compelete Project
+## Download and Use This complete Project

 ```bash
 # DO (download the whole project)